KumarP-India/OS/Management_files_for_Creator_s_/README.md

 ## Introduction

 Welcome to this folder's Readme file.
-All files related to the _schedule_ & _development phases_ are kept here.
+All of the files related to the _scedule_ & _development phases_ and about development like How does a thing works etc.